collinbarrett/collinbarrett.github.io/_posts/2016-02-17-filterlists-blocking-advertisements-trackers.md

 Typical adblockers run as an extension in modern web browsers.
 As we browse the Internet, they compare the requests being made by the sites we visit their list of hosts and filters to block advertisements, trackers, and general annoyances selectively.
-This measure helps protect the surfer’s privacy, prevents [malvertising attacks](https://www.wired.com/insights/2014/11/malvertising-is-cybercriminals-latest-sweet-spot/ "Why Malvertising Is Cybercriminals’ Latest Sweet Spot - Wired"), and [reduces bandwidth requirements](https://venturebeat.com/2015/07/08/blocking-ads-can-cut-network-traffic-25-to-40-study-shows/ "Blocking ads can cut network traffic 25% to 40%, study shows - VentureBeat").
+This measure helps protect the surfer's privacy, prevents [malvertising attacks](https://www.wired.com/insights/2014/11/malvertising-is-cybercriminals-latest-sweet-spot/ "Why Malvertising Is Cybercriminals' Latest Sweet Spot - Wired"), and [reduces bandwidth requirements](https://venturebeat.com/2015/07/08/blocking-ads-can-cut-network-traffic-25-to-40-study-shows/ "Blocking ads can cut network traffic 25% to 40%, study shows - VentureBeat").
 Many individuals and organizations work hard to maintain these filter lists for anyone to use.
 Locating and selecting these filter lists, however, is not a necessarily